Check claim status

 InformationDescription

-providersThe provider information from the original claim.
+providersThe billing provider information from the original claim.
 To start, provide only the npi, organizationName, and providerType properties.

 {